Pteris cretica ‘Albolineata’ is a beautiful evergreen fern with sharp, uniquely shaped fronds and a stripe of creamy variegation.

 Temperature & Humidity

-To easily propagate Pteris cretica, simply divide a healthy plant at the rhizome.
-Allowing at least a few fronds on each rhizome section will give the new plants the best chance of thriving.
+Allow at least a few fronds on each rhizome section to give new plants the best chance of thriving.

 Varieties & Similar Plants